luucasfer/javascript/checkStatusURL/readme.md

 # Check if URL is valide

-This application read de files in "arquivo" folder, and returns http codes from each URL
+This application read de files in "arquivos" folder, and returns http codes from each URL